godot-extended-libraries/godot-antialiased-line2d/README.md

 - For lines with highly variable width and sharp corners, antialiasing quality may not be ideal on some parts of the line due to how Godot generates UVs for Line2D.
+- AntialiasedPolygon2D will not fully antialias the polygon's edges if its stroke color is not fully opaque.

 ## Installation